airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes-via-helm.md

 ### External Airbyte Database

 The Airbyte Database only works with Postgres 13.
+Make sure the database is accessible inside the cluster using `busy-box` service using `telnet` or `ping` command.

 :::warning
 If you're using the external database for the first time you must ensure the database you're going to use exists.
 The default database Airbyte will try to use is `airbyte` but you can modified it in the `values.yaml`.